JamieMX/WhichCameFirst/README.md

 -Actually making use of 'fact' attribute

+-Setting rounds to play for

+-Incorporating GUI later for practice

 #Issues:

 -Has no way to handle years entered before AD

 -Has no way to handle items with the same year value